schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 "clean:launch": "yarn clean && yarn launch"
 ```

-Finally, a common command you’ll likely use will build the schematic, reset the sandbox, and run the schematic in the sandbox.
+Finally, an action you’ll likely perform the most will build the schematic, reset the sandbox, and run the schematic in the sandbox.

 ```json
 "build:clean:launch": "yarn build && yarn clean:launch"